aye-ron98/UserGuide/docs/index.md

 ## Notes and Warning Messages

-This guide supports warring messages throughout to alert you to important relevant information.
-Each of the warnings, ranked by precedence:
+This guide supports waring messages and notes throughout to alert you to important relevant information.
+Each of the warnings, and notes are demonstrated below:

-!!! danger
+!!!
+Failure "Warining"
     Specifies actions that may cause an error or will cause the application to crash.

-!!! warning
+!!!
+Success "Success"
     Specifies content that must be read before proceeding.

 !!!
-Info
+Note "Note"
     Indicates additional information or tips.

-!!! success
-    Indicates what success looks like.